cpt-waffle/lhl-lectures/w02d01-TDD-With-Mocha-n-Chai/NOTES.md

  ---- Agenda ----

 - TDD Talk
+- TTD built in methods (console.assert)
 - module exports
-- TTD built in methods (console.assert)
 - Mocha and Chai talk
 - Testing With Mocha Chai

 ---------------------------------------

-## Why would you write Tests for Coding?

-- find bugs
+### --------- Why Write Tests ? -------------

+-- save us time debugging
+-- everything works as expected
+-- prevent errors
+-- prevent edge cases!
-- to save time
+-- to save time*
-- avoid as many updates after the program has been released as possible
-- so others can test if their changes break the code

 ## Test Driven Development (TDD)

-- you write your test first* (and alittle code so that the tests run)
+- you write your tests first* (alittle bit of code so that the tests run)
-- they all fail
+- all the tests fail :(
-- and you write code, slowly, to pass every single test you wrote
+- write more code to pass each test
+- all tests pass :)
-- move on to the next task, feature, fix, etc
+- move on to the next feature

-### Palindrome
+### Palindrome !!!

-it takes a string, and checks if the string is the same thing backwards Write a function that checks if a string is a palindrome but we we will TDD for this approach.
+write a function that takes in a string, checks if the string is the same string backwards, if it is, return `true`, if it's not return `false`.